How we program for your goals

 • Pull-ups

-That’s why they are usually programmed earlier in the workout.
+These movements give the biggest overall strength benefits, but they are also the most demanding.
+That’s why they are usually programmed earlier in the session.

-7. Recovery Matters as Much as Training
+7. Recovery Matters

 Muscles do not get stronger during the workout.